This Simple Autumn Leaf Luminary is a Fun Fall Craft for Kids

-Autumn (or fall) is our family’s most anticipated season.
-One of our favorite things to do is to make fall DIY projects together to decorate our home.
-My older kids still enjoy craft projects, especially when they’re centered around a holiday.
+Fall is our family’s most anticipated season.
+One of our favorite things to do is to make autumn DIY projects together to decorate our home.
+My older kids still enjoy craft projects, especially when they’re centered on a holiday.

 Supplies you’ll need: